martinchernyavskiy/Notes/CS/CS354/Projects/C Building Process.md

 - gcc -E decode.c -Wall -m32 -std=gnu99 -o decode.i
 	- -E  indicates to stop after the preprocessing stage
 	- -Wall shows warnings that are generated during the building process
-	- -m32 is used for generating code for a 32-bit environment
+	- -m32 is used for generating code for a 32-bit environment (x32 ABI)
 	- -std=gnu99 is used to tell compiler to use GNU 1999 C standard
 	- =0 decode.i saves the output of the command to a file named "decode.i" .